jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 # Composite classes

-We can define composite classes: classes with other class instances as member data.
+We define composite classes as classes with other class instances as member data.

 Vocabulary types can be used to express common idioms.